Student conversing with her high school counselor Photo Credit: Johnny Greig

 De Lucca said solutions to the many challenges students face when it comes to finding their way to a high-quality, affordable, and rewarding college degree can only come through collaboration and aligned advocacy.

 “There is no one organization or institution or state policy that can address the widespread inequities that exist in our communities,” she said.
 “The only way to move the needle on these issues is through collective and shared action.”
-De Lucca noted that’s why SoCal CAN regularly partners with other advocates—including Haas Jr. grantees like the Campaign for College Opportunity, The Education Trust – West, and the Institute for College Access & Success (TICAS).
+De Lucca noted that’s why SoCal CAN regularly partner with other advocates—including Haas Jr. grantees like the Campaign for College Opportunity, The Education Trust – West, and the Institute for College Access & Success (TICAS).

 Manny Rodriguez, director of policy and advocacy for TICAS in California, called SoCal CAN “a crucial partner” in the work of supporting students to find their way to a bachelor’s degree.
 He cited SoCal CAN’s work in the FAFSA crisis as a model for powerful organizing and advocacy.